 Once the implants are in place, they are activated to connect digitally with the cyber world.
 Here, the communication process with the global net happens with the help of Wi-Fi, or more specifically, Radio Waves.
 Hence, a proper interface is established between the cyber world, the physical world and the human body.

 Given above is communication process that happens between Nano Implant and the VR application.
-The connected implant picks up the EM signatures or signals generated from the brain cortex or target dendrite.
-These electrical signals are then digitized, processed in real time, translated to the application signal and then finally, the signal commands are transferred to the said VR application via Wi-Fi in the form of Radio waves.
+The connected implant picks up the EM signatures or signals generated from the brain cortex or target dendrites.
+These electrical signals are then digitized, processed in real-time, translated to the application signal and then finally, the signal commands are transferred to the said VR application via Wi-Fi in the form of Radio waves.
 The reverse happens in case we want a feedback from the VR application.
-The received Wi-Fi or radio wave signal is converted into the electrical form, and then fired back into the neurotic network or the targetted dendrite via Implant’s Communication Module.
-Henceforth, a two way connecton is established almost seamlessly.
+The received Wi-Fi or radio wave signal is converted into the electrical form, and then fired back into the neurotic network or the targeted dendrites via Implant’s Communication Module.
+Henceforth, a two-way connection is established almost seamlessly.

 Given above is the core circuit design for the nano Implant.
-The above pic is the nobel prize winning Hodgkin–Huxley model which accurately depicts the action potential of a neuron.
-Basically, it is a set of nonlinear ordinary differential equations that approximates the electrical characteristics of excitable cells such as neurons and cardiac myocytes.
+The above pic is the nobel prize-winning Hodgkin–Huxley model which accurately depicts the action potential of a neuron.
+Basically, it is a set of nonlinear ordinary differential equations that approximates the electrical characteristics of excitable cells such as neurons and cardiac myocyte.
 The lipid bilayer is represented as a capacitance (Cm).
-Voltage-gated and leak ion channels are represented by nonlinear (gn) and linear (gL) conductances, respectively.
+Voltage-gated and leak ion channels are represented by nonlinear (gn) and linear (gL) conductance, respectively.
 The electrochemical gradients driving the flow of ions are represented by batteries (E), and ion pumps and exchangers are represented by current sources (Ip).
-We can use this model as the core circuitary for the nano implants.
-The simplfied equations in the FitzHugh-Nagumo model would further ease the process of creating the digital nano circuit.
+We can use this model as the core circuitry for the nano implants.
+The simplified equations in the FitzHugh-Nagumo model would further ease the process of creating the digital nano circuit.
 Bottom line, Hodgkin-Huxley model acts as the partial blueprint towards creation of artificial neuron circuits in the form of nano implants.
 The equation would read as: